hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 ![Online agents with no metrics](assets/no_ecm_agent.png)

-> When agents are in online state and they have chats pinned, they would not get new chats, until they are below their concurrency limit.
-So, we could get cases wherein, we have agents online but they don't get new chats received and other metrics such as FRT, Resolution Time etc. are absent.
-This happens because the agent is not closing chats.
+> When agents are in online state and they have pinned chats, they would not get new chats assigned, as they are capped at their concurrency limit.
+So, we could get scenarios wherein, we have agents online but they don't get new chats and other metrics such as FRT, Resolution Time etc. are absent.
+This happens because the agent is not closing chats and is capped at their concurrency.
+This concurrency cap is the maximum allowed chats count that an agent is allowed to take at any instant.